 He has spoken at numerous industry events, including the Unicode Conference, Brand2Global, Internet Retailer, and Localization World.
 He has a journalism degree from the University of Missouri and an MS from Boston University.
 He has contributed to numerous publications and media, including UX Magazine and Multilingual Magazine

 John is also passionate about animal rights and is author of The Tourist Trail and co-founder of Ashland Creek Press.

 Midge has edited and co-produced every edition of The Web Globalization Report Card.
 She has more than a decade of experience in writing, editing, and publishing, having worked with such publishing houses as Penguin Putnam, St. Martin's Press, Bantam, and Houghton Mifflin.

 She taught communication writing at Boston University, where she earned her master's degree in international communication.
 An award-winning writer, she writes for both print and web publications.

-She is author of the award-winning short story collection Forgetting English, published by Eastern Washington University Press.
+She is author of the novel My Last Continent, published by Scribner, and the award-winning short story collection Forgetting English.